-Christmas Island, with trees, is connected to the shore by grassy spits to enclose a pond.
+The street of the shore by grassy spits to enclose a pond.
 A sandbar extends from the NE end of the island.
 There is good anchorage, except with NE winds, in about 15 m, mud, 0.5 mile SW of Christmas Island, in the bight between it and Neilban Cove.